Paying your bill

 The University approved the amounts for tuition and fees as proposed by senior leadership for Academic Year 2021-2022.
 The Office of the Bursar does not have the authority to change tuition and fee rates once established.

-The health insurance can be waived up until September 15th.
+The health insurance can be waived up until February 5th for students new to UConn for the Spring 2022 semester.
 To waive insurance, navigate to your student center and follow the directions below.

 Please note that you MUST log into StudentAdmin under your student account at https://studentadmin.uconn.edu/ before you can complete these instructions.